Kapendev/parin/README.md

 ## Ideas

 If you notice anything missing or want to contribute, feel free to open an [issue](https://github.com/Kapendev/parin/issues)!
+You can also share things in the [GitHub discussions](https://github.com/Kapendev/parin/discussions).
 Most ideas are welcome, except ECS.

 ## Frequently Asked Questions